mgriebling/UInt128/README.md

 ## Usage
 Since this library fully implements the UnsignedInteger or SignedInteger protocol, you can use this data type just like any other native UInt data type.
-For numbers larger than UIntMax, you'll either want to call the `init(high: UInt64, low: UInt64)` initializer, or, use the `init(_ source: String, radix: Int)` initializer to create an instance with a string.
-The string can be in any radix up to base 36 including binary, octal, decimal orr hexadecimal, by using a corresponding `radix` argument.
+For numbers larger than UIntMax, you can enter numbers directly as literals (see example).
+If you prefer, the `init(high: UInt64, low: UInt64)`, or the `init(_ source: String, radix: Int)` initializers can also be used to create a UInt128/Int128.
+A string can be in any radix up to base 36 including binary, octal, decimal or hexadecimal, by using a corresponding `radix` argument.
 Strings **cannot** contain spaces, underscores, or non-radix digits.
 Illegal input strings will return nil (previously they quietly returned 0).
-Note: This is probably confusing to newbies who may want to use underscores to separate digit groups as they can do with literal integers (e.g., 123\_456).
+Note: This is probably confusing to newbies who may want to use underscores to separate digit groups as they can do with literal integers (e.g., 123\_456), but it is the *Apple way*.
+Fortunately, with big literal number support (aka `StaticBigInt`), you never need to use string initializers again, unless you need oddball radices.

 For example:
 ```Swift